SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/NotesReWrite/res/InitialJS210CourseNotes/JS210_CourseNotes.md

    console.log(`rest content: ${rest}`);
   }
   ```

   **Note**: Do not name the rest parameter `arguments` as that will shadow the `arguments` local variable mentioned above!

+#### Traditional VS modern approach

+The modern approach is to be preferred in general because it is more readable, shows the intentions of the logic and gives us the the arguments as a ready-to-use array.

+The traditional approach may be adequate when a function works with an arbitrary number of arguments or may be necessary based on project requirements when the ES/JS version is older than ES6 and `rest parameters` are not supported.

 ### Various bits of information

 ---

+- JS uses Floating Point to represents all numbers

+- can add breakpoints programmatically using the `debugger` keyword as statement, and apparently this statement is ignored unless the browser dev tools are open.

+  **Do note leave `debugger` statements in production code, but why exactly:**

+  - can it slow the program down?
+  - does it influence the program any other way in production code?
+  - Because it enables users to step through the logic differently?
+They can open their dev tools and do it anyway!?
+  - Maybe it just does not work the same between browsers and environments?

 - `\` at the end of a line forces JS to ignore the new line, this is great to chain long strings together.
   But beware the spaces because JS treats each space/tab etc as an actual space/tab in the string